rajakrishna/NextJS-Habit-Tracker/README.md

 It even imports typescript

+It prefetchs the links.
 Prefetch is true by default.
-It prefetchs the links

 Dynamic routing is very useful by using [route_name] as the file name